yj-gh/Pseudo-Analog-Video-Transmission/README.md

 # Note
 The image used should have a resolution in multiples of 8 for both rows and columns.

 channel.py adapts changes in the wireless environment to signal changes.
-In practice, it adds path loss, shadowing, multipath fading, and signal changes due to noise.
+In practice, it adds path loss, shadowing, Rayleigh fading, and signal changes due to noise.